 Credit ratings are a system by the credit reporting agencies about how and when you make your payments.
 Credit reporting agencies like Equifax and Transunion aren’t the only ones who use a person’s credit rating.
 Lenders may use them as well when reporting information to credit reporting agencies.

-A credit rating consists of a letter and a number.
+Credit ratings consist of letters and numbers.
 For example, you might have a credit rating of R1 on your credit card, indicating that you’ve paid your credit card on time throughout its history.
 Bravo!

 The letter in your credit rating stands for the credit type you’re using.